Salacodigo/Delillah-Acamica/README.md

 ```

-The port is assigned in
+The server's port is assigned in
 path: Delillah-Acamica/models/server.js

 ```